Minimally invasive education: Current status and expansion outside India

-The first adopter of the idea was the Government of National Capital Territory of Delhi.
+The first adopter of the idea was the Government of the National Capital Territory of Delhi.
 In 2000, the Government of Delhi set up 30 Learning Stations in a resettlement colony.
-This project is ongoing and said to be achieving significant results.
+This project is ongoing and is said to be achieving significant results.

 Encouraged by the initial success of the Kalkaji experiment, freely accessible computers were set up in Shivpuri (a town in Madhya Pradesh) and in Madantusi (a village in Uttar Pradesh).
 These experiments came to be known as Hole-in-the-Wall experiments.
 The findings from Shivpuri and Madantusi confirmed the results of Kalkaji experiments.
 It appeared that the children in these two places picked up computer skills on their own.
 Dr. Mitra defined this as a new way of learning "Minimally Invasive Education".

-At this point in time, International Finance Corporation joined hands with NIIT to set up Hole-in-the-Wall Education Ltd (HiWEL).
+At this point in time, the International Finance Corporation joined hands with NIIT to set up Hole-in-the-Wall Education Ltd (HiWEL).
 The idea was to broaden the scope of the experiments and conduct research to prove and streamline Hole-in-the-Wall.
 The results, show that children learn to operate as well as play with the computer with minimum intervention.
 They picked up skills and tasks by constructing their own learning environment.

-Today, more than 300,000 children have benefited from 300 Hole-in-the-Wall stations over last 8 years.
-In India Suhotra Banerjee (Head-Government Relations) has increased the reach of HiWEL learning stations in Nagaland, Jharkhand, Andhra Pradesh... and is slowly expanding their numbers.
+Today, more than 300,000 children have benefited from 300 Hole-in-the-Wall stations over the last 8 years.
+In India, Suhotra Banerjee (Head-Government Relations) has increased the reach of HiWEL learning stations in Nagaland, Jharkhand, and Andhra Pradesh, and is slowly expanding their numbers.

 Besides India, HiWEL also has projects abroad.
 The first such project was established in Cambodia in 2004.
 The project currently operates in Botswana, Mozambique, Nigeria, Rwanda, Swaziland, Uganda, and Zambia, besides Cambodia.
 The idea, also called Open learning, is even being applied in Britain, albeit inside the classroom.